kdten/kdten/README.md

   </a>
 </p>

-I am a Colorado based Full-Stack Software Engineer motivated by the power of technology as a tool for positive change.
+A Colorado based Full-Stack Software Engineer motivated by the power of technology as a tool for positive change.

 <h1 align="center">Projects</h1>
 <table bordercolor="#66b2b2">